ajh30117/portfoliowebsite/content/articles/modern technical writing/index.md

   - "Software"
   - "Technical writing"
   - "Documentation"
----Andrew Etter’s 2016 *Modern Technical Writing* is a short and sweet guide to creating effective software documentation.
+---Andrew Etter’s 2016 *Modern Technical Writing* is a short and sweet guide to creating great software documentation using modern tools.

-The book covers the most basic tenets of technical writing (like research, style, and audience) before diving into detail about practices specific to software documentation (like using simple markup languages, distributed control, and static websites).
+The book covers the most basic tenets of technical writing (like research, style, and audience) before diving into best practices for documenting specifically software (like using simple markup languages, distributed control, and static websites).

-I think this book is a particularly good resource for writers in leadership positions or who work independently because Etter gives a lot of practical advice on building out a comprehensive documentation process.
+This book is a particularly good resource for writers in senior or leadership positions, because Etter gives a lot of practical advice on building out a comprehensive documentation solution.

+Below, I distilled Etter's guide into 8 practices I find most essential to writing good software documentation:

 ## 1. Test and research thoroughly before you write

-In any writing process, research should make up the majority of the work, and your time.
+In any writing process, research should make up the majority of the work.
+To create worthwhile output, you need good and plentiful input.

 The technical writing process is no different.

-One of my favorite poets and lyricists once commented on her creative process, “if you read, you’ll write.”

-As a writer, I think about that line a lot.
-To create worthwhile output, you need good input.

 To produce clear and comprehensive docs, you need enough input to understand the product thoroughly.
 How?
-Researching, testing, and then pushing your understanding further by asking pointed and specific questions to the right people.
+Researching, testing, and pushing your understanding one step further by asking pointed and specific questions to the right people (like developers and PMs).

 To get your answers swiftly and smoothly, Etters advises being well-prepared for meetings, batching questions, and showing respect and gratitude for people’s time.